hugolo27/easymate/README.md

 https://smart-summary-backend.onrender.com/

 ## ⚙️ How It Works
-Here’s a quick look at the setup:
+Here's a quick look at the setup:

 ### Tech Stack
 - Frontend: Next.js 14 + React + Tailwind CSS